cmu-phil/Spectral/README.md

 - exact couple of a tower of spectra
   + need to splice together LES's

-## Contributing
+## Usage and Contributing
+- To compile this repository you will need a working version of Lean 2.
+Installation instructions for Lean 2 can be found [here](https://github.com/leanprover/lean2).
 - We will try to make sure that this repository compiles with the newest version of Lean 2.
-- Installation instructions for Lean 2 can be found [here](https://github.com/leanprover/lean2).
 - Some notes on the Emacs mode can be found [here](https://github.com/leanprover/lean2/blob/master/src/emacs/README.md) (for example if some unicode characters don't show up, or increase the spacing between lines by a lot).
+- We try to separate the repository into the folders `algebra`, `homotopy`, `homology`, `cohomology`, `spectrum` and `colimit`.
+Homotopy theotic properties of types which do not explicitly mention homotopy, homology or cohomology groups (such as `A ∧ B ≃* B ∧ A`) are part of `homotopy`.
 - If you contribute, please use rebase instead of merge (e.g. `git pull -r`).
-- We try to separate the repository into the folders `algebra`, `homotopy`, `homology`, `cohomology` and `colimit`.
-Homotopy theotic properties of types which do not explicitly mention homotopy, homology or cohomology groups (such as `A ∧ B ≃* B ∧ A`) are part of `homotopy`.